mobify/nightwatch-commands/README.md

 };
 ```

-#### navigate(selector, callback)
+#### clickAndWaitUntilMobified(selector, callback)

-The `navigate` command initiates a `click` command on the supplied selector link, navigates to the URL, and then it initiates the `waitUntilMobified` function before it continues the chain of tests.
+The `clickAndWaitUntilMobified` command initiates a `click` command on the supplied selector link, navigates to the URL, and then it initiates the `waitUntilMobified` function before it continues the chain of tests.

 Parameter Name | Parameter Type | Description
 -------------  | -------------- | -----------